 Alas, as it goes with ideas like that, the looks I got when I revealed my travel plans were even more incredulous than usual.
 My parents suspected a secret wedding, the guy I was still seeing seemed annoyed that I didn’t ask him to come along, and everybody else was just really worried if I wouldn’t be lonely.

 To me, loneliness and being alone are not the same thing.
 I have been lonely even in company and being alone can be a quite wonderful sensation.

 Ever since I was a young girl my OkCupid ad could have read Annika likes long walks on the beach.
 What a cliché right?
 Well, is it still a cliché if I like to do those long walks by myself?

 I have always liked my own company and I was pretty sure I would like it in the Maldives so I didn’t see any reason not to combine the two.

-The world didn't seem to agree and so it was almost out of stubbornness that I wanted this solomoon badly and that I was going to enjoy it come what may.
+The world didn’t seem to agree and so it was almost out of stubbornness that I wanted to solo travel in the Maldives badly and that I was going to enjoy it come what may.
 If no one else was going to be excited for me, I would have to muster double the excitement.

 Mind you, I got a little hesitant after a somewhat scary night on a truly deserted island in the first Maldivian resort I stayed in.
 I did do naked cartwheels in the rain but I also didn’t sleep afterward because I was scared.
 I kept on thinking about Lost (and not in a good Sawyer way) and came to the conclusion that company wasn’t so overrated after all.